 Technical expertise on the principles of irrigation and available technologies is critical, but may fall short from realizing its potential value without inclusion of the experience, knowledge and creativity of farmers.

 Empowerment of Women in Irrigation

 Women work in irrigation but rarely guide the design and operation of the systems they work in

-Women are involved in the process of developing irrigation technologies and governance at their sites that meet their needs.
+Women are developing irrigation technologies and institutional structures at their sites that meet their needs.

-Our irrigation communities include women in all aspects of irrigation: ensuring involvement of women in testing and modifying technologies, as leaders and members of management committees, and in setting up governance means for accessing land and water that are fair and equitable.
+Women are actively involved in all aspects of irrigation: in testing and adapting technologies, as leaders and members of management committees, and in creating governance structures for accessing land and water that are fair and equitable.

-Women working together with men ensures more sustainable innovations, and builds an expectation in communities that women have a voice.
+Women working together with men leaves nobody out, ensures more sustainable innovations, and nurtures the expectation in communities that women have a voice.

 Developing Innovations in Irrigation Rules & Norms

 Innovation is about more than technology alone